educloudalliance/xroad-rest-gateway/README.md

+# Unmaintained Repository

+Unmaintained repository.
+Development moved to: https://github.com/vrk-kpa/REST-adapter-service

+X-Road REST Gateway will now be actively developed by The Finnish Population Register Centre (Väestörekisterikeskus, VRK).
+The original X-Road REST Gateway codebase here will be kept for archive purposes.

 # Joint X-Road REST Gateway development

 This repository will be the home for REST/JSON support solutions in X-Road.
 Mandate for joint development is based on [MoU which was signed by Katainen and Ansip](https://github.com/educloudalliance/xroad-rest-gateway/blob/master/MoU-Ansip-Katainen.md).
 The development and repository is shared between Estonia and Finland.
 Below is list of people who initiated the co-operation in Skype meeting which was held 18.12.2014.